Skip to main content

-A sound memory game built around short tones: listen, hold the pitch in your head, then drag the slider to the frequency you remember.
-Each run has three tones — the same flow as Dialed Sound Game, framed for people who search by memory rather than “frequency” or “pitch.”
+A sound memory game built around short pure tones: listen, hold the pitch in your head, then drag the slider to the frequency you remember.
+Three tones per run — same quick loop as Dialed Sound Game, framed for players who think of the mechanic as a memory challenge rather than a pitch test.

 Play sound memory run

 Most mini-games test reaction speed.
-This one tests whether you can keep a spectral snapshot after the audio stops — closer to how you might try to remember a tuning reference before checking an instrument.
+This one tests auditory working memory: whether you can keep a spectral snapshot in your head after the sound stops.

 FAQ